-The purpose of Medical Library Association (MLA) Continuing Education Grants is to provide members with the opportunity to develop their knowledge of the theoretical, administrative, or technical aspects of librarianship.
-More than one continuing education (CE) grant may be offered in a year.
-The grant may be used either for MLA opportunities offered through MEDLIB-ED, and Annual Meeting CE courses, or for other CE activities.
-Submit your application for these grants of $100 to $500.
+The purpose of the Medical Library Association Continuing Education (CE) Grant is to provide members with the opportunity to develop their knowledge of the theoretical, administrative, or technical aspects of librarianship.
+More than one continuing education grant may be awarded in a year.
+The grant may be used for MLA opportunities offered through MEDLIB-ED or other CE activities.

 - In exceptional cases, consideration will be given to an outstanding candidate not meeting the eligibility criteria outlined above.

-- The continuing education activity must be within the United States or Canada.
+- The CE activity must be within the United States or Canada.

 - Grants will not be given to support work toward a degree or certificate, although course work that complements a candidate's program, yet is not part of the normal professional curriculum, will be considered.

-- More than one grant may be offered in a year.
-Grants range from $100 to $500 and are paid in one payment.
-Depending on the qualifications of the candidates, the jury may recommend that grants not be presented in a given year.
+- Depending on the qualifications of the candidates, the jury may recommend that the grant not be presented in a given year.